ICTU/quality-time/docs/src/software.md

 ## Frontend

 The frontend contains the React frontend code.
-This component was bootstrapped using [Create React App](https://github.com/ICTU/quality-time/blob/master/components/frontend/README-Create-React-App.md).

 ### Health check